-Note: An updated Candidate Recommendation for WCAG 2.2 was released in May 2023; for up-to-date information on WCAG 2.2, please visit our WCAG 2.2 Summary and Checklist.
+Note: There have been updates regarding WCAG 2.2 since this blog was published; for up-to-date information on WCAG 2.2, please visit our WCAG 2.2 Summary and Checklist.

 The Latest on WCAG 2.2